 Choose the length of the output text generated per session, put the cursor at the end of the last sentence of the intro, and click the Compose button.

-Once Jarvis writes one part, click Compose again until you get the article of the desired length.
+Once Jasper writes one part, click Compose again until you get the article of the desired length.

 If you want the tool to dwell more on some idea in the middle of the text, just put the cursor at the end of the sentence you need to continue.
 If you want the tool not to pay attention to the passages above (i.e. we write a listicle, and each part describes some independent idea), separate these paragraphs with three asterisks.

-To make the tool write a conclusion, type in the command Jarvis write a conclusion to the article about [our topic] and click Compose.
+To make the tool write a conclusion, type in the command Jasper write a conclusion to the article about [our topic] and click Compose.
 Otherwise, the text may be endless.

 I’ve produced an article of 1600 words.
-The more you write with Jarvis the farther away it goes from the initial idea.
+The more you write with Jasper the farther away it goes from the initial idea.
 So, I felt like it was a good point to stop.

-Availability: Jarvis is priced at $99/mo and there is no free trial.
+Availability: Jasper is priced at $99/mo and there is no free trial.

 Frase is described as an AI-powered SEO content creation workflow.
 The peculiarity of Frase is that it uses its own AI called Frase NLG (Natural Language Generation), not GPT-3.
 The website descriptions say that you’ll forget about low-ranking content and optimization routine, as the texts generated with Frase are SEO-friendly by default.
 Let’s see if it’s true.